dsiufl/www.dsiufl.org-2016/_workshops/spark.md

 Open-sourced less than 2 years ago, Spark is on track to overtake Hadoop in popularity and flexibility as a distributed computation engine.
 According to the [2016 stackoverflow Developer Survey](http://stackoverflow.com/research/developer-survey-2016#technology-top-paying-tech), Spark (and Scala which is the programming language most used with Spark) are the top paying software development technologies.

+## Workshop Outline

-In this workshop we will describe the basics of connecting to Spark running on your computer through an iPython notebook.
-We will then write some Python to perform text mining with Spark on a small dataset.
+In this workshop we explain what Spark is and how it works.
+Then we will describe the basics of running Spark on your computer and programming for it through an iPython notebook.
+We will write some Python to perform text mining with Spark on a small dataset.
 At the end of the workshop we will demonstrate running the same code distributed across a cluster with a much larger dataset to show how Spark parallelizes and distributes computation.

-## Workshop Outline

-* Need to add data downloading
+The dataset for this workshop will be made available at the workshop.

 ## Software Configuration